changeworld/azure-docs.pl-pl/articles/iot-dps/how-to-manage-enrollments.md

 ---
-title: Zarządzanie rejestracjami urządzeń przy użyciu witryny Azure portal | Dokumentacja firmy Microsoft
+title: Manage device enrollments for Azure IoT Hub Device Provisioning Service in the Azure portal
-description: Jak zarządzać rejestracji urządzeń w usłudze Device Provisioning w witrynie Azure Portal
+description: How to manage device enrollments for your Device Provisioning Service in the Azure Portal
 author: wesmc7777
 ms.author: wesmc
 ms.date: 04/05/2018